 3. Mortal Kombat (2011)

-Featuring iconic fighters from the first three games in the series, Mortal Kombat felt like both an homage to the longtime fighting franchise and a new beginning.
+Featuring iconic fighters from the first three games in the series, Mortal Kombat felt like both an homage to the historic fighting franchise and a new beginning.
 Sure, Mortal Kombat vs. DC Universe had released years earlier on Xbox 360 and PS3, but Mortal Kombat was the first true MK experience running on drastically more powerful hardware.

-Mortal Kombat’s return to 2D fighting planes showed that the franchise probably should’ve never even tried 3D environments, and NeatherRealm showed signs of the juggernaut it’d become in the fighting game space by creating the best MK story mode to date.
+Mortal Kombat‘s return to 2D fighting showed that the franchise probably should’ve never even tried 3D environments, and NeatherRealm showed signs of the juggernaut they’d become in the fighting game space by creating the best MK story mode to date.
 Mortal Kombat ushered the franchise into a new era, reminding us why we fell in love with the over-the-top series to begin with.

 Read our full Mortal Kombat review